treinartz/APCS.ProcessingResources/chapters/Inheritance.md

 # Inheritance

 ### Part 1: Introduction
-* First click here to read about Inheritance
+* First click here [Advanced OOP](https://runestone.academy/runestone/static/JavaReview/index.html) to read about Inheritance
 * Second, click here to see some sample code in Processing
 * Third, watch this video on Inheritance